Soft, moist cake donuts with a double-delight of chocolate. These donuts are baked, rather than fried, and are ready in only a few minutes!

 Instructions

-- Spoon batter into a ziplock bag and seal.
-Cut a corner off the bag and pipe batter 3/4 full into prepared pan (you will need to bake the donuts in 3 batchs)
+- Scrape batter into a sealable bag and seal bag.
+Snip a corner off of the bag and pipe batter into prepared donut pan, filling each cavity about 3/4 full.

-- Bake donuts at 350F 11-12 minutes, or until donuts spring back when lightly touched (do not overbake) Cool donuts in pan 10 minutes, then remove to a wire cooling rack.
-Cool 10 minutes before dipping in ganache.
+- Bake donuts at 350F 10-12 minutes until donuts spring back when lightly touched.
+Allow donuts to cool in pan 10 minutes then transfer to a wire cooling rack.

 Notes